Launch — Access limited to 250 Members to ensure personalized follow-up quality.

 Beyond energy metabolism, magnesium participates in protein synthesis, DNA replication and nerve impulse transmission.
 It regulates the passage of calcium and potassium across cell membranes.
 This membrane gatekeeper function explains its role in muscle contraction, heart rhythm and neuronal signaling.

 Serum testing measures circulating magnesium in the blood.
-It reflects less than 1% of the body's total, but it is the compartment the kidneys regulate and where an overload becomes visible.
-It is also the measure routinely available in every laboratory, making it the practical reference for circulating magnesium status.
+It reflects less than 1% of the body's total, but it is the compartment the kidneys regulate and the one whose concentration is read directly.
+It is also the measure routinely available in every laboratory.
+The European authority notes, on the other hand, that it is a poor guide to the body’s reserves and to dietary intake: it describes the blood, not the store.

 Reference Ranges